Fraser Health and Vancouver Coastal Health heat warning guidance

-Environment and Climate Change Canada (ECCC) has issued a Heat Warning for the following areas within the Fraser Health (FH) and Vancouver Coastal Health (VCH) regions:
+SURREY – Environment Canada has issued a heat warning for August 13 to 17 for the following areas within the Fraser Health and Vancouver Coastal Health regions:

 Preparing for and responding to hot weather:

 - If you have air conditioning at home, make sure it is in good working order.

 - If you do not have air conditioning at home:

 - Find somewhere you can cool off on hot days.
 Consider places in your community to spend time indoors such as libraries, community centres, movie theatres or malls.
 Also, as temperatures may be hotter inside than outside, consider outdoor spaces with lots of shade and running water.

 - During daytime: Shut windows and close curtains and blinds during the heat of the day to block the sun and prevent hotter outdoor air from coming inside.

 - At night: Open doors and windows when it is cooler outside to move that cooler air indoors.